 I was scared.

-Since I started selling music online last year, I’m now able to consistently pay my bills for my major expenses each month.
+Since I started selling music online last year, I’m now able to consistently pay my bills for my major expenses each month (I’ve earned as much as $2,000 in one lucky month).
 And there’s always some extra money left over to donate to charity.

 It’s not like I’m going to retire on this anytime soon.
 But the passive income I earn from licensing my music pays for my electric bill (why does that always seem to be going up?), my water bill (why does that always seem to be going up?), my cable bill (why does that always seem to be going up?), and my internet bill (why does it always seem to go up?).